kimble4/CrossMgr/helptxt/Menu-ChipReader.md

 __RaceResult:__ make sure it is on and plugged into the network.
 If CrossMgr cannot find it, you may need to open port 3601 in Windows.

 __Impinj/Alien__: ensure the CrossMgrImpinj and CrossMgrAlien programs are running.
-Maks sure you open port 50353 and port 5084 on your operating system.
+Make sure you open port 50353 and port 5084 on your operating system.

 After starting the test, you should immediately see the connection between CrossMgr and the reader..